mikedilger/mosaic-spec/docs/reference.md

 Mosaic defines two kinds of references

+## The first bit

+References can be distinguished by their first bit.
+Id references start with a 0 bit, whereas address references start with a 1 bit.

 ## Id Reference

 An <t>id reference</t> is a pointer to an exact record with no provision for